 If you want sharper chevrons, have fewer stitches between the peaks and valleys.
 If you want gentler slopes, have more stitches in between your increases and decreases.

-Chevron Crochet Stitch In The Round
+Chevron Pattern Crochet In The Round

-To make a beautiful and unusual baby blanket or throw, you can create a round version of the chevron pattern.
+To make a beautiful and unusual baby blanket or throw, you can create a round version of the chevron pattern crochet.
 Because of the peaks and valleys, it will have a lovely star shape.
 It is a little more complicated because you have to calculate the increases for each round into the peak and valley patterns.
 Just follow the pattern below, and while you are working, make sure that each peak is exactly above the peak from the previous row!

 Of course, your color changes are completely up to you.
 You must decide how many rounds of each color you want to do!